amcomb08/Portfolio/README.txt

 To generate the list that does not include stop words call the function SeparateStoryWordsWithoutStopWords(fileName).

 To generate the graph use the function MakeBarGraphs().
-(NOTE: I wasn't able to fully implement this but I tried :( )